You are currently viewing Best Backpacking Pillows for Side Sleepers

 Material: Polyester

 Therm-a-Rest Compressible is a comfortable foam pillow that provides simplicity and support.
 The pillow comes in four sizes and it is made of upcycled Therm-a-Rest mattress scraps, encased in a suede-like polyester shell.
-This pillow is a little heavy than others in our reviews its packed size is not very impressive and it limits its uses.
+This pillow is a little heavier than others in our reviews, but this feature makes it a great camping pillow for side sleepers.
+Its packed size is not very impressive and it limits its uses.
 Due to its heavy size and large pack size, this pillow may not be ideal for multi-day hiking or backpacking trips.

 The comfort offered by this pillow is great even it is the most comfortable of all the pillows on this list.
 It is thick and soft and it can tolerate turns in the night easily.
 It is also incredibly soft.
 The outer shell fabric feels amazing against cheeks and you’ll love it when you lay down on this pillow after a long hike.